Updated: April 2021

 Measurement of mediators (histamine, tryptase, leukotrienes) released in peripheral blood, nasal or bronchial secretions or urine may be useful in the diagnosis of immediate hypersensitivity type allergic reactions.
 Levels may be measured at baseline and after allergen challenge.
 One commercially available test measures serum total tryptase levels, with serial specimens taken at 1 and 6 hours after an acute anaphylactic reaction.
 Although elevated levels support a diagnosis of anaphylaxis, this criterion is not completely reliable; normal levels have been found even in cases of fatal anaphylaxis.
 In addition, these tests are expensive.
 Although histamine levels have been described to correlate better with symptoms and signs of anaphylaxis, plasma histamine levels remain elevated for only 1 hour after symptom onset - therefore, this test is not reliable.

 Allergen-specific IgE levels are measured by either radioallergosorbent tests (RASTs) or radioimmunoassay (RIA).
-These tests are commercially available in the form of ImmunoCAP® fluorescent enzyme immunoassay (FEIA) tests for a limited number of drugs, including penicilloyl, amoxicilloyl, ampicilloyl, cefaclor, protamine, insulin and suxamethonium.
+These tests are commercially available in the form of ImmunoCAP® fluorescent enzyme immunoassay (FEIA) tests for a limited number of drugs, including penicilloyl, amoxicilloyl, ampicilloyl, cefaclor, protamine, insulin, suxamethonium, neuromuscular blocking agents (NMBAs) and chlorhexidine.
 In general, these tests although generally specific, lack sensitivity compared to clinical history and/or skin tests.
 They have not been well validated even for beta-lactam antibiotics for which studies are the most commonly available.
 Thus in clinical practice, utility for these tests is limited.

 Flow cytometry–based basophil activation assays (also known as flow cellular antigen stimulation tests [CASTs]), which measure levels of CD 63 and CD 203c on activated basophils, are currently not widely used because of technical concerns, false-positive results, and lack of sensitivity and specificity.
-They have been used in research in the diagnosis of drug (beta-lactam and NSAID) hypersensitivity.
+They have been used in research in the diagnosis of drug (beta-lactam, NSAIDs, fluoroquinolones, iodinated contrast media, proton pump inhibitors, NMBAs and chemotherapeutical agents) hypersensitivity.

 The presence or absence of peripheral blood eosinophilia or elevated total IgE levels is not useful in the diagnosis or exclusion or drug allergy.
 However, eosinophilia may be present in drug hypersensitivity syndromes.